rasmushugosson/app-lib/README.md

 - **Graphics Drivers / SDKs:**
   - **OpenGL:** The library assumes OpenGL drivers are installed and available by default.
-  - **Vulkan:** If you want to enable Vulkan support, install the [Vulkan SDK](https://www.vulkan.org/tools#download-these-essential-development-tools) and add it to your system `PATH`.
-If the Vulkan SDK is not found, only the OpenGL portion will be usable.
+  - **Vulkan:** Optional.
+If Vulkan is not available, only the OpenGL graphics API will be usable.

 - **Linux Dependencies:** On Linux, install the required system packages:
   ```bash